gregsaun/maker_cheatsheet/3d_printing/README.md

 1. Add to Slic3r a 25x25x25 cube in vase mode (infill to 0%, perimeters to 1, top solid layers to 0)
 1. Set resolution to 0.15
 1. Export gcode and print it
-1. Get your extrusion width in slic3r : `Print Settings -> Advanced -> Extrusion width -> Default extrusion width`, for exampe `0.45mm`
+1. Get your extrusion width in slic3r : `Print Settings -> Advanced -> Extrusion width -> Default extrusion width`, for example `0.45mm`
 1. Get your current extrusion multiplier in slic3r : `Filament Settings -> Filament -> Filament -> Extrusion multiplier`, for example `0.99mm`
-1. Mesure each wall of the cube, for example `0.48mm`
+1. Measure each wall of the cube, for example `0.48mm`
 1. Calculate new extrusion multiplier : `(0.45/0.48) * 0.99 = 0.93`
 1. Print again the cube and check walls are correct

 ## Selective Infill

-Selective infill is a technic used to put solid infill in critical places (like around a screw hole).
+Selective infill is a technique used to put solid infill in critical places (like around a screw hole).

 Here are common parameters for applying selective infill in Fusion 360 with Slic3r Prusa Edition 1.37.1.

+I found this technique in Prusa OpenScad files, thanks for sharing!

 #### Horizontal (compared to heated bed)